ogonkov/fest-webpack-loader/README.md

 This Webpack loader compiles [Fest](https://github.com/mailru/fest) templates.

+> For Webpack 4.x use loader versions 2.x

 Loader is trying to build dependencies tree by walking through `<fest:include/>`, `<fest:insert/>` and `<fest:script/>` tags of template.